tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案对象_intl.md

 ## Only Top-level Domains Require ICP Filing

 Only top-level domains require ICP filing.
-Second-level and third-level domains can be used after top-level domain ICP filing approval.
+Second-level and third-level domains can be used after the approval of top-level domain ICP filing.

 For example, Tencent's top-level domain is tencent.com.
 After obtaining the ICP filing of  tencent.com, the second-level domain such as `cloud.tencent.com` and third-level domain such as `market.cloud.tencent.com` and `buy.cloud.tencent.com` can be used properly.